SciML/ReservoirComputing.jl/docs/src/tutorials/reca.md

            input_encoding=RandomMapping(16, 40))
 ps, st = setup(rng, reca)
 ```
-After this, the training can be performed with the chosen method.
+After this, train the readout:

 ```@example reca
 ps, st = train(reca, input, output, ps, st;
-    objective = StandardRidge(0.00001))
+    objective = RidgeRegression(0.00001))
 ```

 We are going to test the recall ability of the model, feeding the input data